marcel-licence/esp32_midi_sampler/README.md

 To store samples on the ESP32 you can upload them using the Arduino plugin:
 - ESP32 LittleFS Data Upload (src: https://github.com/lorol/arduino-esp32littlefs-plugin)

-A WS2812 8x8 led matrix can be connected to IO21, 3V3, GND
+A WS2812 8x8 led matrix can be connected to IO12, 3V3, GND (defined by LED_STRIP_PIN in config.h)
 ref: https://hackaday.com/2017/01/20/cheating-at-5v-ws2812-control-to-use-a-3-3v-data-line/

-MIDI should be connected to IO22
+MIDI should be connected to IO18  (you can modify the define MIDI_RX_PIN in config.h)

-A controller mapping can be found in midi_interface.ino.
+A controller mapping can be found in z_config.ino.
+---
+Keys can be used with only one IO by a little modification of the ESP32 Audio Kit (ref: https://youtu.be/r0af0DB1R68)
+- move R66-70 to R60-R64 (0 Ohm resistors, you can also put a solder bridge)
+- place at R55-R59 a 1.8k resistor
+Finally the define AUDIO_KIT_BUTTON_ANALOG in config.h is required

 ---
 If you have questions or ideas please feel free to use the discussion area!